natecraddock/ziglua/docs.md

 ### Continuations

 All functions and types that deal with continuations have been renamed.
 For example, `KFunction` is now `LuaContFn`, and `lua_yieldk` is now `yieldCont`.
+One exception is the `KContext` type which has been simply renamed to `Context`.
+This is only ever used in continuation functions, so the `K` doesn't add much detail.

 In general, just replace the "k" with the word "cont".
 This is just to make the API more clear and Zig-like.